-Our Group Environment, Health, Safety, Security, Quality (EQ) function is responsible for climate action within our company (Environmental stewardship), with our individual sites implementing the necessary measures at the local level.
+Our Group Environment, Health, Safety, Security, Quality (EQ) function is responsible for overseeing climate action within our company, with our individual sites worldwide implementing the necessary measures at the local level.
 Further information can be found under Environmental stewardship.

 Our commitment: Standards and legal frameworks

-In addition, we are subject to a wide array of national and international energy and climate regulations.
-In terms of energy efficiency and renewable energies, we are particularly impacted by the EU Energy Efficiency Directive (2012/27/EU), which stipulates that the affected companies must conduct regular energy audits or implement an ISO 50001-certified energy management system.
-The sites subject to these requirements are responsible for taking the requisite actions and furthermore undergo audits conducted by internal or external experts.
-The German federal Energy Services Act transposes the elements of the EU Energy Efficiency Directive into German law.
+In addition to our own standards, we are subject to a wide array of national and international energy and climate regulations.
+At the European level, for instance, we are required to comply with the EU Energy Efficiency Directive 2012/27/EU, which stipulates that companies must conduct regular energy audits or implement an ISO 50001-certified energy management system.
+The sites subject to these requirements are responsible for taking the requisite actions and furthermore undergo audits conducted by internal and external experts.
+In total, 13 sites have been certified to ISO 50001.

-Our power plant in Darmstadt and our heating plant in Gernsheim (both in Germany) have made it necessary for us to participate in EU emissions trading since 2005.
-The European climate and energy policy up to the year 2030 is designed to achieve the goals of the 2015 Paris Climate Agreement, with EU emissions trading playing a key role in reaching the greenhouse gas reduction targets.
+Our co-generation plant in Darmstadt and heating plant in Gernsheim (both in Germany) have made it necessary for us to participate in EU emissions trading since 2005.
+The EU’s 2030 climate and energy framework is designed to achieve the objectives of the 2015 Paris Agreement, with EU emissions trading playing a key role in reaching the greenhouse gas emissions reduction targets.
 The amended EU Emissions Trading Directive (2003/87/EC) took effect in April 2018, thereby updating the legal framework for the fourth phase of the EU emissions trading program (2021 – 2030) and tightening the rules for free CO2 allowances.
-Going forward, we will therefore have to purchase emission allowances that we are still largely obtaining for free during phase three (2013 – 2020).
+Going forward, we will therefore increasingly have to purchase emission allowances.

 Slight rise in energy consumption